andersmurphy/andersmurphy-blog/resources/posts/2019-06-04-clojure-a-debug-macro-for-threading-macros-using-tap.md

 Title: Clojure: a debug macro for threading macros using tap>

-In this article we will cover how to make a debug macro using tap.
+This article will cover how to make a debug macro using tap.
 See [this article](https://andersmurphy.com/2019/06/01/clojure-intro-to-tap-and-accessing-private-vars.html) for an introduction to Clojure 1.10's tap system.

 ### Setting up tap>

-First we register a handler function with `add-tap` that writes whatever we pass into `tap>` to the `debug` atom.
+First register a handler function with `add-tap` that writes whatever we pass into `tap>` to the `debug` atom.

 ```clojure
 (def debug (atom []))